Rip It Up (Orange Juice song)

 "Rip It Up" is a song by Scottish indie pop band Orange Juice, released in 1983 as the second single from their 1982 album of the same name.
 The song became the band's only UK top 40 success, reaching No. 8 on the chart.
 "Rip It Up" signalled a departure from the sound of the band's earlier singles, with Chic-influenced guitars and using a synthesiser to create a more disco-oriented sound.

-The song was sampled in 2009 by British soul singer Beverley Knight on her song "In Your Shoes" from the album 100%.